Perfection is Attainable: Memories of Curt Hennig

 Right after his loss at ‘Mania, Mr. Perfect felt his career needed guidance….and enter Bobby “The Brain” Heenan.
 Just 1 month later, Hennig defeated Tito Santana to become the WWF Intercontinental Champion.
 He held it for 4 months, losing to Kerry Von Erich at SummerSlam.
 With an assist from “The Mission Dollar Man” Ted DiBiase, he regained his title in late 1990.
 He rolled on strong through early ’91, beating The Big Bossman at WrestleMania VII, and winning a 20-man Battle Royal at Saturday Night’s Main Event.
 In June however, he broke his tailbone and retired from wrestling.
 At SummerSlam, he worked through pain to drop the Intercontinental Title to his great rival and friend, Bret Hart.

 In 1997, he returned to the ring again, this time in the WCW.
-Fans, me included, were ready to see him return.
-Now billed only as Curt Hennig, he had short run against Diamond Dallas Page.
+Fans, I included, were ready to see him return.
+Now billed only as Curt Hennig, he had a short-run against Diamond Dallas Page.
 Then he was invited to join the legendary 4 Horsemen in place of the retiring Arn Anderson.
 He quickly accepted, but all was not peaceful.
 The newly coined Horsemen were mocked and Henning was badly beaten by members of the New World Order.

 1998 was basically another lost year, with knee injuries keeping him sidelined.
 He floundered with the splitting of the NWO into 2 factions and eventually was bounced from the group.
 He then hooked up with Barry and Kendall Windham and youngster Bobby Duncum, Jr, in a new group called the West Texas Rednecks.
 They became famous for recording a single called “Rap is Crap” and attempting a feud with rapper Master P, the No Limit Soldiers, and some various young wrestlers in the company including Rey Mysterio.
 Just typing that makes me think, is it any surprise WCW folded?!